 - Committing additional criminal offenses during the incident, like drug possession or resisting arrest

-- Damaging property or public infrastructure
+- Causing damage to property or public infrastructure

 Each of these elements could lead to additional charges, longer prison sentences, or a minimum jail sentence that’s harder to avoid.
+If you are facing charges under CA Vehicle Code 2800.2 Felony Reckless Evading with additional factors like property damage, connect with a lawyer for a fighting chance.

 Related Charges You Might Face